i4gort/pomftv-vod-downloader/README.md

 ## Configuration
 - **DEFAULT_DIR**: Default download path for VODs.
-Default is `./PomfTV` You can adjust this setting directly in the script if you want to permanently change the default download folder.
+Default is `./PomfTV` You can adjust this setting directly in the program if you want to permanently change the default download folder.

 ## TODO